Accreditation in 2014

 PHOTOGRAPHERS POOL B • A maximum of 1 pool photographer per participating country has access to the arena at the end of each show, when the winners appear on stage.
 Pool badges will be distributed on-site at the sole discretion of each delegation's Head of Press and the EBU.

-STUDENTS • Students writing their thesis about the Eurovision Song Contest can also be assigned a fan accreditation if they present the EBU with a letter of recommendation from their mentor or their school/university.
-Access requests and recommendation letters should be submitted before the 19th of April to Mr. Jarmo Siim ([email protected]).
+STUDENTS • Students writing their thesis about the Eurovision Song Contest can also be assigned a fan accreditation if they present the EBU with a letter of recommendation from their mentor or their school/university as well as a concrete research plan prsenting how a fan accreditation can help them to achieve their research goals.
+Access requests and recommendation letters should be submitted before the 11th of April to Mr. Jarmo Siim ([email protected]).

 FAN ACCESS • Unless differently stated, accredited fans have: